 I’d like to give it a try.
 What do I do now?

-If you’re near Malvern, Worcestershire, contact me or book an appointment online.
+If you’re near Swindon or the Cotswolds, get in touch.
 Otherwise, search for a qualified traditional acupuncturist in your local area.
 In the UK, use the British Acupuncture Council website to find a practitioner.

 - Cardini, F and Weixin, H. (1998) Moxibustion for correction of breech presentation.
 Journal of the American Medical Association.
 280, 1580-1584.